 Privately-held Pacylex may have a gem in its pipeline.
 Pacylex is developing PCLX-001, a first-in-kind, small molecule with a novel mechanism of action believed to play a significant role in the development of certain types of blood cancers and solid tumors.
 Data from four different preclinical models suggest that PCLX-001 has robust efficacy in leukemia and lymphoma.
-First-in-human clinical trials are expected to begin in 2020.
+First-in-human clinical trials are progressing even during the challenging pandemic and will begin in 2020.

 An Exciting New Mechanism